- Posted by Bert Middleton

 High Uric Acid Diet

-To get you started on the “reduce your uric acid diet”, here are some of the meals I make for myself.
-This is a rough guide to give you some ideas – make adjustments and substitutions as needed.
-Here we go:
+To get you started on lowering your uric acid, here is a sample diet plan of meals I make for myself.
+This is a rough guide to give you some ideas – make adjustments and substitutions as needed – and find more dietary considerations in my Kill Your Gout NOW Handbook.
+Here we go – breakfast, lunch and dinner:

-Breakfast – Fruit Smoothies, Granola and Yogurt, Vegetable Omelets.
+Breakfast – Smoothies, Granola & Yogurt, Veggie Omelets

 For a fruit smoothie, take some bananas, frozen strawberries or cherries, a raw egg, oat milk, and some whey protein powder.
 Put all of that into the blender, grind it up really well, and chug.
 After you’ve got yourself on track, as an option you can spice it up with a spoonful of raw cocoa powder and/or a small spoon of raw honey or REAL maple syrup.